Codium-ai/pr-agent/README.md

 ### December 2, 2024

-Open-source repositories can now freely use Qodo Merge Pro, and enjoy easy one-click installation using a marketplace [app](https://github.com/apps/qodo-merge-pro-for-open-source).
+Open-source repositories can now freely use Qodo-Merge, and enjoy easy one-click installation using a marketplace [app](https://github.com/apps/qodo-merge-pro-for-open-source).

 <kbd><img src="https://github.com/user-attachments/assets/b0838724-87b9-43b0-ab62-73739a3a855c" width="512"></kbd>

-See [here](https://qodo-merge-docs.qodo.ai/installation/pr_agent_pro/) for more details about installing Qodo Merge Pro for private repositories.
+See [here](https://qodo-merge-docs.qodo.ai/installation/pr_agent_pro/) for more details about installing Qodo-Merge for private repositories.

 ### November 18, 2024